Simpson Tide: Plot

 After Homer nearly causes the nuclear plant to go into meltdown by putting a doughnut into the reactor core to enlarge it, he is fired by Mr. Burns.
 While at home he sees a recruitment advertisement on television for the Naval Reserve and decides to enlist, with Moe, Barney, and Apu deciding to join him.
 Meanwhile, Bart purchases an earring, which an outraged Homer confiscates.

 Homer and the others are placed on a nuclear submarine.
 While participating in a military exercise, Homer unintentionally has the captain fired out of a torpedo tube and pilots the submarine into Russian waters, which is seen by the United States government as an attempt to defect.
-This event creates a political schism between the United States and Russia, with a Russian representative revealing that the Soviet Union never dissolved; the Berlin Wall rises from the ground, Soviet troops and tanks appear on the streets and a zombie-like Vladimir Lenin rises from his tomb in Moscow.
+This event creates a political schism between the United States and Russia, with a Russian representative revealing that the Soviet Union still exists, never dissolved and its fall was a ruse, the Soviet flag blocks the peace flag in the Moscow parade along with several tanks coming out of the props of the parade, several Soviet footsoldiers proceed to march the streets of Moscow, Germany was divided again with the Berlin Wall rising from the ground, and Vladimir Lenin revives and breaks his way out of his casket from his tomb in Moscow.

 Nuclear war is anticipated until the US Navy drops depth charges on Homer's submarine, aiming either to destroy it or force it to surface.
 The consequent explosion causes a pinhole leak in the submarine's hull, but Homer uses Bart's earring to plug the leak and saves the submarine.
 The vessel surfaces and Homer is taken to be court-martialed, but the officers on the review committee have themselves been indicted on unrelated charges, and Homer's punishment ends up being a mild dishonorable discharge.
 He immediately forgives Bart, as the earring saved his life.